Take part in research

 To take part in this study, people must be:

-• Aged 16 years and above who have difficulties sleeping, and who are attending NHS mental health services for conditions such as psychosis
+• Aged 16 years and above who have difficulties sleeping, and who are attending AWP mental health services for conditions such as psychosis

 OR

-• Aged 14 years and above who have difficulties sleeping, and who are attending NHS mental health services for other difficulties such as worries about other people or hearing voices
+• Aged 14 years and above who have difficulties sleeping, and who are attending AWP mental health services for other difficulties such as worries about other people or hearing voices

 Further information: